aerospike/act/README.md

 process, or within a "screen".
 To verify that ACT is running, tail the output text file with the -f option.

-Note that if the device(s) being tested performs so badly that ACT's internal transaction queues become extremely backed-up, ACT will halt before the configured test duration has elapsed.
+Note that if the device(s) being tested performs so badly that ACT cannot keep up with the specified load, ACT will halt before the configured test duration has elapsed.
 ACT may also halt prematurely if it encounters unexpected device I/O or system errors.

 #### 4. Analyze ACT Output
 --------------------------